 More recently-established phone companies usually follow the same pattern as BT when assigning numbers to customers, although the boundary between two area codes can vary slightly between operators.

-Additionally, although area codes still have strong local identities, it is now very easy to obtain a telephone number from a specific area without being based there.
-Many companies will supply telephone numbers that look like a regular local landline phone and are charged at the normal rate, but in fact forward calls to a completely different location in the UK or overseas, a mobile phone or a computer-based VOIP phone service.
+Additionally, although area codes still have strong local identities, there are now many numbers without a physical link to their area code.
+For example, companies will supply telephone numbers that look like a regular local landline number but in fact forward calls to a completely different location.